 - Public Housing: Landlords can charge a maximum of one month’s rent.

-No. In Nevada, landlords cannot charge a nonrefundable security deposit.
-They can, however, charge a nonrefundable cleaning fee.
+All security deposits in Nevada are considered refundable as long as the tenant abides by the terms of the lease agreement.
+Nevada landlords can, however, charge a nonrefundable cleaning fee.
 This cleaning fee and the amount charged must be clearly written in the terms of the lease.

-In the state of Nevada, tenants have the option of purchasing a surety bond to act as their security deposit.
-A landlord is not required to accept a surety bond, nor can the landlord force a tenant to purchase a surety bond.
+Nevada's landlord-tenant law gives tenants the option of purchasing a surety bond to act as their security deposit.
+While a tenant has the right to purchase this bond, landlords in Nevada are not required to accept a surety bond, nor can they force a tenant to purchase a surety bond.

-There are no specific requirements for storing the security deposit in the state of Nevada.
-Landlords are not required to store the deposit in a separate interest bearing account, nor are they required to pay the tenant interest on their security deposit.
+Nevada does not have any specific rules for how landlords must store tenants' security deposits.
+Landlords are not required to store the deposit in a separate interest-bearing account, nor are they required to pay the tenant interest on their security deposit.

-5. Is Written Notice Required After Receipt of the Security Deposit in Nevada?
+Written Notice Required After Receipt of Deposit in Nevada?

-6. Reasons You Can Keep a Tenant’s Security Deposit in Nevada:
+3 Reasons You Can Keep a Security Deposit in Nevada

-Landlords in the state of Nevada may be able to keep all or a portion of a tenant’s security deposit for the following reasons:
+Landlords in the state of Nevada may be able to take deductions from a tenant’s security deposit for the following reasons:

 Landlords in Nevada must also list all deposits required as a clause in the lease agreement, as well as the conditions for their return.